-My best tip on managing cash flow is to track and analyse everything.
-Oftentimes, you’ll discover that you may not need a certain tool or expense.
+My best tip on managing cash flow is to track and analyse Everything.
+Often, you’ll discover that you may not need a certain tool or expense.
 Or, instead of hiring another employee, you might be able to automate a process or hire a when-needed Freelancer.
 The most important thing is to keep asking yourself the hard questions about any major purchase.

 8. Improve Your Cash Flow

 What exactly is cash flow?
 It is the movement of funds in and out of your company’s bank account.
 Ultimately, cash flow is the lifeline of any small business.
-A profitable company on paper could end up bankrupt because the cash coming in didn’t compare with the cash going out.
-Companies that don’t execute strategies related to maintaining good cash flow could land their business in hot water down the road.
-While all businesses may ebb and flow in their own way, there are several ways to better manage consistent cash flow as a small business owner.
+A profitable company on paper could go bankrupt because the cash coming in didn’t compare with the cash going out.
+Companies that don’t execute strategies related to maintaining good cash flow could land their business in hot water.
+While all businesses may ebb and flow in their way, there are several ways to better manage consistent cash flow as a small business owner.

 9. Charge Customers on a Subscription-Based Method

-Many small businesses start out with transactional or one-off solutions.
+Many small businesses start with transactional or one-off solutions.
 Look for ways to provide subscription-based solutions to your customers.
-This provides you a steady, monthly recurring revenue stream that can help you manage your cash flow better.
+This provides you with a steady, monthly recurring revenue stream to help you manage your cash flow better.

 10. Set Your Price and Fees Appropriately

 First off, be careful in setting your pricing/fees.
 If you offer a service that your competitors do not, don’t hesitate to price your services at a premium.
 Second, use digital invoicing with online credit card payment to assure quick payment.
 The slight loss to a credit card fee is more than offset by quicker collection.